How To Throw The Perfect Dinner Party

 Most men like to tell themselves that they are a good host, and the fantasy of an evening spent as an omnipotent social ringmaster has always been an attractive one.
 In our mind’s eye, we see ourselves as generous and gregarious, discretely popping another cork while at the same time sweeping away the remains of a triumphant four-course dinner, to the patter of warm applause.
 As the candles flicker out our guests drift towards the door, sleepily contented but also charged with a powerful respect for our hosting skills and, by extension, us as a man.

 Sadly, this scenario is as far from reality as our intoxicated quips are from Sir Noël Coward’s.
 Hosting successful dinner parties is actually a really tough gig, tricksy on all sorts of different levels.
 And as with most things men want to be good at – from sex to sport to public speaking – all it really requires is confidence, experience, preparation and more common sense than you probably realise.

-To make things easier, we have asked some of the most accomplished dinner party hosts we know – men such as Mr Kevin Sharkey (who is, among other things, an executive creative director at Martha Stewart Living), Mr Elad Yifrach (party host and founder of luxury interior products brand L’Objet) and Mr Patrick Janelle (a designer and also the director of Manhattan’s dinner party club Spring Street Social Society) – for their own golden rules.
+To make things easier, we have asked some of the most accomplished dinner party hosts we know – men such as Mr Kevin Sharkey (who is, among other things, an executive creative director at Martha Stewart Living), Mr Elad Yifrach (party host and founder of luxury interior products brand L’Objet) and Mr Patrick Janelle (a designer, co-founder of The Liquor Cabinet and also the director of Manhattan’s dinner party club Spring Street Social Society) – for their own golden rules.
 So plan the menu, press the napkins and put the fizz in to chill.
 It’s going to be OK.